Kate & Anna McGarrigle (album)

 Kate & Anna McGarrigle is the debut album by Kate & Anna McGarrigle, released in January 1976.
-Guest musicians on the album include Lowell George, Bobby Keys, and Tony Levin as well as family and friends such as eldest sister Jane McGarrigle, Anna McGarrigle's husband Dane Lanken, and the siblings' old friend Chaim Tannenbaum.
+Guest musicians on the album include Lowell George, Bobby Keys, Jay Ungar, and Tony Levin as well as family and friends such as eldest sister Jane McGarrigle, Anna McGarrigle's husband Dane Lanken, and the siblings' old friend Chaim Tannenbaum.

 "Swimming Song" was written and originally performed by Kate's husband at the time, singer-songwriter Loudon Wainwright III, who is also referenced (without being explicitly named) in the song "Go Leave".

 Reception

 In 2011, the British composer and television presenter Howard Goodall chose it as one of his "six best albums", stating "For me the two outstanding cuts are the utterly beautiful 'Heart Like a Wheel' and the French-Canadian pseudo-folk song 'Complainte pour Ste-Catherine'... the pair's gentle harmonies are unmistakable and unforgettable."

 Awards

 On 25 December 1976, the album was voted Rock Album of the Year by London's Melody Maker.
 It was also listed at #5 on the 1976 Pazz & Jop poll.
 In 2016, the album was named as the jury winner of the Polaris Heritage Prize in the 1976-1985 division.